 4. Change How You Interact With Others

 It's easy to pull out the smartphone to send a text message to others, but often, this contributes to you being on the phone too much.
 Instead of sending text messages back and forth, make a phone call and invite your friends and family to meet for some face-to-face interaction.
 A cup of coffee, dinner or even a walk in the park is a great way to change up the routine and most importantly, build the habit of putting down the phone.

 5. Alter Your Hobbies

 Think of some of the behaviors you've engaged in that made you increase your reliance on your cell phone; then change them.
 To demonstrate, say you enjoyed online gaming, so the absorption of the game(s) increased your time online drastically to the point you were playing the game for hours at a time without any breaks.

 Instead of gaming like Candy Crush online, find some friends and play board games for some face-to-face interaction.
 If you've been texting too much at the dinner table, put your phone away during dinner.
 If you've been texting too much in general, try making a phone call instead to practice your interaction skills.
 These small steps will allow you to stimulate your mind and socialize.

 6. Find New Activities

-Maybe the problem wasn't you were too absorbed in a hobby, you didn't have any to begin with, resulting in your boredom being the catalyst for the addiction.
+Maybe the problem wasn't you were too absorbed in a hobby, you didn't have a hobby to begin with, resulting in your boredom being the catalyst for the addiction.
 If this is the case, then it's important to find hobbies to occupy your time.
 Chances are they are easy to find.
 Your community has many projects you can participate in from volunteering to serving on councils.
-You can try your hands at a craft, play in an adult softball league, read, or even train for a 5k.
+You can try your hands at a craft, play in an adult softball league, read, workout at home, or even train for a 5k.

 The goal is to find something that interests you and takes you a bit out of your comfort zone.
 In addition to this becoming a rewarding experience, it also alters your priorities away from compulsive smartphone use.